 Before you approach an employee about chronic absenteeism, it’s wise to conduct an internal audit to uncover the root of the issue, said Lizotte.
 Is your employee choosing to call out of work because they’re feeling stressed and pressured and need some time to decompress?
 Are they calling out because of a family situation (e.g., caring for children or aging parents)?
 Because of health-related behaviors of their own?

 Next, Lizotte said to look at your company’s attitude toward unscheduled absenteeism.
 Do you tolerate it because everyone needs time off now and then?
 Do you feel it’s abused because you don’t know how to manage it differently?
 Or is it frowned upon, and the employees know it, but it still happens?

 “By conducting this audit and answering these questions, you will be able to identify … [and] understand any absentee issues your company may have, and [then] implement a plan,” said Lizotte.

-Prior to taking any disciplinary action against an employee, we advise consulting an HR professional and/or an attorney to make sure you're staying legally compliant.
+Before taking any disciplinary action against an employee, we advise consulting an HR professional and/or an attorney to make sure you’re staying legally compliant.

 Use time and attendance software to track employee time off.
 If an employee is taking excessive time off, conduct an audit before approaching the employee.